 NURS 2643 Health Assessment 4 s.h.

 Development of communication and assessment skills for obtaining health data from various age groups, as well as reporting and recording findings.
-Three hours lecture, three hours clinical experience in a variety of settings per week.
+Three hours lecture and three hours lab experience.

 NURS 2643L Health Assessment Laboratory 0 s.h.